Mixing, malnormal subgroups and cohomology in degree one

 That said, the proof of Peterson \& Thom \cite[Theorem 5.6]{PT} goes on without problems if there are no almost-invariant vectors. \begin{teo} Assume $\pi$ has finite stabilisers and there is a infinite subgroup $H < G$ so that $H^1(H,\pi_{| H}) = 0$.
 Let $K$ be the almost-malnormal hull of $H$.
 Then $H^1(K,\pi_{|K}) =0$

-In particular, if $H$ is wq-normal in $G$, then $H^1(G,\pi) = 0$. \end{teo} \begin{proof} Assume $b \in \srl{H}^1(K,\pi_{|K})$ is non-trivial.
+In particular, if $H$ is wq-normal in $G$, then $H^1(G,\pi) = 0$. \end{teo} \begin{proof} Assume $b \in H^1(K,\pi_{|K})$ is non-trivial.
 By hypothesis, $b_{| H}$ has trivial class.
 Hence there is a $z \in B^1(H,\pi)$ so that $ b = z$ on $H$.
 Since $z(g) = \pi(g) \xi - \xi$ for some $\xi \in \ms{V}$, it turns out that $z \in B^1(G,\pi)$.
 Let $b' = b-z$, then $\ker b' \supset H$.
 By Lemma \ref{tlempt-l} and since $H$ is infinite, $\ker b'$ must be an almost-malnormal subgroup containing $H$.
 This means that $\ker b'$ contains $K$.
 Hence $b \equiv z$ on $K$, \ie $[b] = 0 \in H^1(K,\pi_{|K})$.

 $H$ is wq-normal in $G$ if and only if almost-malnormal hull of $H$ is $G$; see Lemma \ref{twqnor-amal} or Peterson \& Thom's \cite[Remark 5.3]{PT}. \end{proof} Like Popa \cite[\S{}2]{Po}, it is sometimes useful to put the mixing condition on the subgroup instead.
-For example, \begin{lem} Assume $\pi_{|H}$ has finite stabilisers, $H<G$ is q-normal and $H^1(H,\pi_{| H}) = 0$.
-Then $H^1(G,\pi) = 0$. \end{lem} The proof is exactly as in Lemma \ref{tlempt-l}.
+For example, \begin{lem} Let $b \in Z^1(G,\pi)$ be a cocycle and let $H < \ker b$ be a subgroup of its kernel.
+If $\pi_{|H}$ has finite stabilisers and $H<G$ is q-normal, then $\ker b=G$. \end{lem} The proof is exactly as in Lemma \ref{tlempt-l}.
 One can then use transfinite induction to obtain Theorem \ref{tteoptweak-t}.
 However, one then needs to check that $\pi_{|H_\alpha}$ has finite stabilisers for any $H_\alpha$ in the ascending q-normal sequence starting at $H_0 = H$.
 So in the end, the hypothesis is clumsier (though weaker) to formulate than ``$\pi$ has finite stabilisers''.